leidegre/vscode-clang/README.md

 ## Release Notes

+### 0.0.7

+Bugfix: Track where diagnostics goes to prevent stale diagnostics from lingering.

 ### 0.0.6

 Feature: Diagnostics from files other than the main file passed to Clang are now shown.